 I started learning to cook when I met Mike.
 For him, cooking shows are about the discovery of new recipes and new tips and tricks you learn about the ingredients.
 For me, I love how calming cooking shows can be.
 They force me to slow down and learn something new.

 One of our all-time favorites, next to Julia Child, is Jacques Pépin.
 We have his book and watch his cooking shows together.
 Whenever I get in a creative rut, Mike will tell me to sit down and watch one of his shows with him.
-As much as I hate getting in a rut, I love how Mike always knows how to pull me out of it.
+Creative ruts are inevitable, but Mike always knows how to pull me out of them.